Laramie Animal Welfare Society

 Billie Slyman, Secretary

-Board members: Doris Bollinger, Sierra Guzman, Shelby Kappler, Kelli Decora
+Board members: Kelli Decora, Kathryn Eastman-Curry, Sierra Guzman, Shelby Kappler, Donovan Quinton

 Our Story